 INTRODUCTION

 In the Rogue basin, the Oregon Department of Fish and Wildlife (ODFW) manages spring and fall Chinook salmon as distinct species management units (SMUs).
-Spring Chinook salmon in the lower river are defined as those adult Chinook salmon that enter freshwater during the period from February through mid-July, and pass Huntley Park (river mile 8) by Julian Day 252.
+Spring Chinook salmon in the lower river are defined as those adult Chinook salmon that enter freshwater during the period from February through mid-July, and pass Huntley Park (river mile 8) by Julian Day 252 (September 9th during non-leap years).
 The management goals and strategies for spring Chinook salmon are documented in the Rogue Spring Chinook Salmon Conservation Plan which was adopted by the ODFW Fish and Wildlife Commission on September 7, 2007 and updated in 2019.

 ODFW’s management strategy for the spring Chinook salmon fishery in the Lower Rogue River is to protect early run “spring” Chinook while providing harvest opportunity on hatchery (i.e. adipose fin removed) spring Chinook salmon.
 To achieve this, regulations prohibit retention of naturally produced (i.e. adipose fin intact) Chinook salmon prior to June 1 from the river mouth upstream to Fishers Ferry boat ramp (old Gold Ray dam site).
 As a result of the improved status of spring Chinook in recent years, however, ODFW proposed a framework for providing additional fishery opportunities if population abundance continues to increase.
 The proposed regulation changes would shift the date at which naturally produced Chinook can be retained from June 1 to May 21, May 11, or April 1 (date and bag limit tied to abundance trigger – see pg.
 32 in the updated plan for details).